Last Updated on November 16, 2023

 The Engineering Duty Officer Community does not have direct access to commissioning sources such as the Naval Academy (USNA), Officer Candidate School (OCS), or Naval Reserve Officers Training Corps (NROTC).

-The EDO community obtains accessions from the Unrestricted Line communities.
+The EDO community obtains accessions from the Unrestricted Line communities, specifically the Surface Warfare community.

 A typical new EDO is knowledgeable about combat, a high performer, and academically competent to earn a technical master’s degree.